 Our RRP Business Development Initiatives: In December 2013, we established a strategic framework with Altria Group, Inc. ("Altria") setting out terms on how the parties would collaborate to develop and commercialize e-vapor products and commercialize two of our RRPs in the U.S. In late 2018, Altria announced that it will participate in the e-vapor category only through another e-vapor company in which Altria acquired a minority interest.
-In September 2019, Altria's subsidiary, Philip Morris USA Inc. ("PM USA"), began commercialization of a version of our Platform 1 product in the U.S. Under the agreement, PM USA must achieve certain milestones to maintain its exclusive distribution right and additional milestones to extend the agreement after the initial 5-year term.
-PMI and Altria are currently discussing these milestones, the contractual obligations, and the impact of the United States International Trade Commission ("ITC") Orders (For more details please refer to Note 10.
-Contingencies).
+In September 2019, Altria's subsidiary, Philip Morris USA Inc. ("PM USA"), began commercialization of a version of our Platform 1 product in the U.S. Under the agreement, PM USA was required to achieve certain milestones in order to maintain its exclusive distribution right and additional milestones to extend the agreement after the initial 5-year term.
+On October 20, 2022, PMI announced that it had reached an agreement with Altria Group, Inc. to end the companies' commercial relationship covering IQOS in the U.S. as of April 30, 2024.
+Thereafter, PMI will have the full rights to commercialize IQOS in the U.S. (For more details, please refer to Note 10.
+Contingencies, and Note 19.
+Subsequent Event).